orstavik/JoiComponents/book/chapter1b_HowToMakeMixins/Pattern6_OptionalCallbacksEvents.md

 b) add listener in `connectedCallback()`, and
 c) remove listeners in `disconnectedCallback()` for *all such events*.
 Managing these event listeners creates a lot of boilerplate in the custom element using the mixin.

+## Todo Event dispatch, manually or explicit in callback?

+in mixin:
++ can be shorter code, if multiple callbacks then need to be implemented just to dispatch an event.
++ slightly faster, as the need to invoke a callback method might be avoided.
+- makes the mixin bigger
+- makes it harder to selectively debounce.
++ a user might forget to implement gestureStart and gestureEnd etc.
+- slows down the code for the callback only.

 ## References
  * dunno